Amortization guide

 The Amortization Calculator shows how a fixed loan pays down over time.
 It also estimates the payoff time and interest saved when you add extra monthly payments.

-Use it when you want to: Estimate how a loan balance pays down over time.
+Good fit examples: Estimate how a loan balance pays down over time.
 Compare scheduled payoff with extra monthly payments.

 What to enter